NMN and NR: How These NAD+ Precursors Measure Up

 However, NMN is like a large bed that movers are trying to get through a door: It doesn’t enter the cell easily.
 One way for NMN to enter the cell is for it to chemically transform into another molecule (called nicotinamide riboside, or NR) before it can enter the cell.
 NR has earned a name for itself as a highly efficient precursor to NAD+ and can enter the cell as is.
 NMN, meanwhile, sometimes becomes NR before entering the cell, where it chemically transforms back to NMN and then ultimately becomes NAD+.

 We've learned that NR leads to NAD+ and that it also has its own pathway that bypasses various steps other NAD+ precursors have to take.
 In early 2019, though, new research revealed NMN might only have to become NR for certain cell types, as NMN can enter cells in the small intestine of mice.
-It’s unclear how this will translate to humans, if at all, but it’s teed up NMN as the newer kid on the block, making many wonder: How does it stack up against NR?
+It’s unclear whether or how this will translate to humans, if at all, but it’s teed up NMN as the newer kid on the block, making many wonder: How does it stack up against NR?

 NR vs NMN Molecule